-A variety of models have been made by a two-step process of first making a series of spatial models at particular epochs, followed by some form of interpolation.
-For example, the International Geomagnetic Reference Fields and Definitive Geomagnetic Reference Fields (DGRFs) are strictly snapshot models of the field for particular epochs, but they can be used to calculate the magnetic field at times intermediate between two epochs by linear interpolation between the models.
-As a result it is possible to evaluate the DGRFs at any point in time between 1900 and the present day, though from a purist point of view they are not strictly time-dependent models of the magnetic field.
-The stepping stone between such two-step models and the more sophisticated approach of using a spline representation of temporal behaviour (see Section 5.05.3.1.3) was the pioneering paper of Langel et al. (1986).
-These authors used a spline temporal basis to interpolate between single epoch secular variation models.
+A variety of models have been made by a two-step process: first, making a series of spatial models at particular epochs and, second, making a series of spatial models by some form of interpolation.
+For example, the International Geomagnetic Reference Fields (IGRFs) and Definitive Geomagnetic Reference Fields (DGRFs) are strictly snapshot models of the field for particular epochs, but they can be used to calculate the magnetic field at times intermediate between two epochs by linear interpolation between the models.
+As a result, it is possible to evaluate the DGRF models at any point in time between 1900 and the present day, though from a purist point of view, they are not strictly time-dependent models of the magnetic field.
+The stepping stone between such two-step models and the more sophisticated approach of using a spline representation of temporal behavior (see Section 5.05.3.1.3) was the pioneering paper of Langel et al. (1986).
+These authors used a spline temporal basis to interpolate between single-epoch secular variation models.

-5.05.3.1.3 Time-dependent models based on cubic B-splines
+5.05.3.1.3 Time-dependent models based on B-splines

 After the mid-1980s, more flexible representations of the time dependency were introduced.
 Beginning with Bloxham (1987), who used Legendre polynomials, a variety of functions have been employed.
-The most commonly used and referenced time-dependent field models along with their time span and modeling approach are summarized in Table 4.
+The most commonly used and referenced time-dependent field models along with their timespan and modeling approach are summarized in Table 4.